 Their new traffic patterns are inventive and engaging in the men’s area.
-Their merchandising is top notch and created with great thought at displaying the merchandise in ways to take notice like this display of raincoats and umbrellas with storm clouds on monitors.
+Their merchandising is top-notch and created with great thought - displaying the merchandise in notable ways like this display of raincoats and umbrellas with storm clouds on monitors.

 One young, well-dressed salesman engaged me about the jacket I was wearing, saying it was amazing and asking where I got it.
 I told him, “From you.”
 “Really?”
 He asked as he came closer, “What is the brand?”
 I told him, and we had several minutes of conversation before I moved on; he engaged me, and we connected.

 That’s the basis of building a sale.

 Saks got attention because of the escalator, but something is different at Saks in a good way.
-I noticed it in Palm Desert a couple weeks ago when I originally bought the jacket.
+I noticed it in Palm Desert when I originally bought the jacket.

 Employees are trying to connect.
 And good for them.
 I’ll be back.

 You have to go further than building monuments to commerce and build moments of engagement if you ever want to get margins.

 And you have to get the curious shopper to actually buy the merchandise.

-Otherwise you end up with a marble building, a neon-colored mezzanine, and kidding yourself you’re doing everything you can to get the merchandise out the door when structurally, you do not have a branded shopping experience.
+Otherwise, you end up with a marble building, and a neon-colored mezzanine, and kidding yourself you’re doing everything you can to get the merchandise out the door when structurally, you do not have a branded shopping experience.

 You can engineer an amazing art piece like the Vessel at Hudson Yards; you can engineer covering the columns at Macy’s with faux fur in a myriad of colors, but until you engineer a branded shopping experience, you’ve failed design 101 – it’s about converting a looker to a customer.